 Cell phone use appears to be a common denominator in most vehicular accidents.
 Although it’s safe to say that cell phone use is associated with these accidents, studies conducted on the matter don’t seem to prove that cell phone use is the cause per se of such accidents.
-There are substantial amount of research, however, that prove how cell phone use affects driving performance.
+There is a substantial amount of research, however, that proves how cell phone use affects driving performance.
 Let’s look at the facts:

 Cell phone use degrades driving performance.
 Eight of the studies examined by Honolulu-based researcher Dean Sugano in his paper Cell Phone Use and Motor Vehicle Collisions: a Review of the Studies had a common outcome: cell phone use generally decreases driver’s responses to highway traffic protocols.
 The studies involved in Sugano’s research use simulators and on-road test tracts to test driver’s distractions in various conditions.

 In one of the studies Sugano reviewed, Ishida and Matsuura (2001) noted that car speed is significantly reduced and the distance from the vehicle in front of that of the cell phone user becomes farther.
 Ishida and Matsuura also found out that drivers tend to look at the cell phone more at the start of the phone call, instead of having their eyes on the road.
 The driver’s eye movement and function field view become limited with cell phone use.